 Real-time Operating Systems

 The embedded processor requirements of a simple RTOS, such as FreeRTOS or Zephyr, are truly modest.
 It is sufficient to have a RISC-V processor with just machine mode (M) and a timer peripheral.
-These RTOSes can therefore run on any of the Codasip RISC-V cores or Western Digital SweRV Cores.
 However, rigorous software development is needed as machine mode offers unconstrained access to all memory and peripherals with associated risks.
 Extra protection is possible through a specialized RTOS such as those developed for functional safety, like SAFERTOS, or for security.

 If a processor core supports both machine (M) and user (U) privilege modes and has physical memory protection (PMP), it is possible to establish separation between trusted code (with unconstrained access) and other application code.
 With PMP, the trusted code sets up rules for each portion of the application code, saying which parts of memory (or peripherals) it is allowed to access.
 PMP can for instance be used to prevent third-party code from interfering with the data of the rest of the application, or to detect stack overflows.
 Employing PMP therefore increases the safety and security of a system, but at the cost of additional hardware required for its support.